CarloFornerino/Sonic-Visualiser-Vamp-Plugins-Install-Mac-OS-Mojave-10.14.6/README.md

     The Library folders are hidden by default; see here for details of how to show them

 This gave me a plugin loading error: vamp plugin image error.
-The fix was to install aubio from the Terminal using brew install aubio.
+The fix was to install aubio from the Terminal using: brew install aubio